What's new? Focusing on new products and first time appearances in Berlin.

 Longer life for fresh products

 The Bluezone® was originally developed for the US military to make its provisions last longer.
 Now the technology is available on the European market.
 In order to improve the storage and transport of produce, the system works with UV-reinforced oxidation.
-By emitting ultraviolet light into the air, Bluezone® quickly eliminates the hormone ethylene that makes the products ripen faster.
+By irradiating the air in a secure room with ultraviolet light, Bluezone® quickly eliminates the hormone ethylene that makes the products ripen faster.
 Moulds and bacteria are also destroyed.
 No filters or additives that have to be replaced or disposed of are required.
-Thanks to this technology, which is sold in Europe by Turkish company Deisko, riper and thus more flavourful fruit can be stored without perishing.
 Storage temperatures can also be increased, which saves on energy.

 In order to monitor the relative humidity in the pallets, Turkish company Trendlife has introduced the first expandable MA-MH pallet cover specially made for fresh produce to the market.
 While conventional pallet covers are not suitable for this purpose and are only compatible with a few fresh fruits, StretchMap's moisture monitoring system inhibits processes of decomposition so that fresh produce lasts longer.
 Thanks to its expandability, the StretchMap pallet cover is easy to use and covers the entire pallet in just a few minutes.
 The StretchMap pallet cover can also be used to store fresh produce if pre-cooling is not possible.